 A fairly local discussion group, recommended by former chair of Berkshire Humanists, David McKnight who says: “It has organisation, specifically for discusssion ” with the enemy” – not everyone’s taste but right up my street”

-To access the forums you will need to be a member and log into the BHA website.
+To access the forums you will need to be a member and log into the Humanists UK website.
 Once you’re logged in, a link to ‘Forums’ will appear at the top of the right-hand sidebar and you can join an existing conversation or start your own thread.

 a campaigning organisation for committed atheists, allied to Atheist Alliance International, their forum ” is for the discussion of topics related to atheism and for the use of atheists who have registered on the site as supporters of Atheism UK”.
 It is a very active forum with a good range of established boards and some lively debate.